-In this report from the Office of Inspector General (OIG) CMS paid out for visits which didn’t quality.
+In this report from the Office of Inspector General (OIG), CMS paid out for visits that didn’t qualify.
 One of the items mentioned is that US physicians were not physically in the US when billing.
 This is a mandate by CMS and is included in their Medicare Benefit Policy Manual (chapter 16).

 “For one claim, a physician residing and practicing psychiatry in Pakistan provided psychiatric counseling services through telehealth technology to a patient located at a rural medical center in the United States.
 The service was unallowable because the physician was located outside the United States.”

 Who told us that we need to be in the US when practicing medicine?
 That’s not the agreement I had when I entered medical school or agreed to a residency program.